CRM Design: 7 Best Practices

 Let’s dive right in.

-Settling on a CRM is a tough decision.
+Settling on a CRM system is a tough decision.
 You go through dozens of options.
 See which features are core and which are bells and whistles.
 Have endless conversations with your team.
 Why this much fuss? — Because once you commit, it’s a huge pain to go back.

 4 mobile screens from an onboarding experience for an insurance management app.